Computer Science BSc (Hons)

-Our BSc Computer Science has been awarded initial accreditation by BCS, The Chartered Institute for IT, for the purposes of fully meeting the academic requirement for registration as a Chartered IT Professional.
+Subject to reapproval, our BSc Computer Science has been awarded initial accreditation by BCS, The Chartered Institute for IT, for the purposes of fully meeting the academic requirement for registration as a Chartered IT Professional.
 Initial accreditation is granted to new programmes which are yet to have a graduating cohort.
 This is the first step to full membership and to receiving chartered status as an IT professional.

 Every effort has been made to ensure the accuracy of this information, however our courses are subject to ongoing review and development.
 Changing circumstances may necessitate alteration to, or the cancellation of, courses.

 Changes may be necessary to comply with the requirements of professional bodies, revisions to subject benchmarks statements, to keep courses updated and contemporary, or as a result of student feedback.
 We reserve the right to make variations if we consider such action to be necessary or in the best interests of students.

 Change of Modules - 29 September 2022